2024 United States state legislative elections: Party switching

+Issues

+State legislative elections took a back seat in the minds of most voters due to the highly contentious presidential election on the top of the ticket in every state.
+Despite this, however, a few key issues permeated most of these elections.
+Chief among them were abortion rights, gun rights, environmental regulations, and laws regarding transgender people.
+Recent Supreme Court rulings had reduced federal power on these issues, charging states with crafting their own individual policies.
+Both parties spent millions of dollars on these races, with other long-term issues such as redistricting also in the back of their minds, while conceding that the results of the presidential election would likely heavily dictate the results of the state legislative elections.

+Several states featured their own key issues in legislative races, with these usually coming up during each state's primary election.
+These included school vouchers in Tennessee and Texas, as well as a carbon capture pipeline in South Dakota.
+A number of Republican-led states, including Idaho, Missouri, South Carolina, and Wyoming saw growth in their "freedom caucuses" as well, with substantial primary challenges waged against "establishment" Republicans, especially those in leadership.
+In other states where one party solidly controlled the legislature but the opposite party controlled the governorship, like Kansas, Nevada, North Carolina, and Vermont, their general elections determined the efficacy of each governor's veto power.

 Summary table

 Regularly scheduled elections were held in 85 of the 99 state legislative chambers in the United States.
 Nationwide, regularly scheduled elections were held for 5,809 of the 7,383 legislative seats.
 Many legislative chambers held elections for all seats, but some legislative chambers that use staggered elections held elections for only a portion of the total seats in the chamber.
 The chambers not up for election either hold regularly scheduled elections in odd-numbered years or have four-year terms and hold all regularly scheduled elections in presidential midterm election years.

 Note that this table only covers regularly scheduled elections; additional special elections took place concurrently with these regularly scheduled elections.